Introduction to Multi-Armed Bandits: Setup: adversaries and regret

 Regret guarantees relative to the best-observed arm are not always satisfactory, due to many problematic examples such as the one above.
 However, such guarantees are worth studying for several reasons.
 First, they \emph{are} meaningful in some scenarios, \eg when algorithm's actions do not substantially affect the total cost of the best arm.
 Second, such guarantees may be used as a tool to prove results on oblivious adversaries (\eg see next chapter).
 Third, such guarantees are essential in several important applications to game theory, when a bandit algorithm controls a player in a repeated game (see Chapter~\ref{ch:games}).
 Finally, such guarantees often follow from the analysis of oblivious adversary with very little extra work.

-\xhdr{The adversary in this chapter.} We will consider adaptive adversary, unless specified otherwise.
+\xhdr{Throughout this chapter,} we consider an adaptive adversary, unless specified otherwise.
 We are interested in regret relative to the best-observed arm.
 For ease of comprehension, one can also interpret the same material as working towards regret guarantees against a randomized-oblivious adversary.